 Financial waste in the supply chain

 Waste - be it financial, material or resource is the enemy of efficiency and effectiveness.
-In the agri-food industry there is now more pressure than ever to cut down on waste in order to reduce costs, improve return on investment, manage resource and reduce the environmental impact of operations.
+In the agri-food industry, there is now more pressure than ever to cut down on waste to reduce costs, improve return on investment, manage resources and reduce the environmental impact of operations.

 Waste management in a circular economy

 A circular economy encourages diversity of production, with shorter supply chains and reduced waste.
 It harnesses digital technologies to measure, track and locate food and other organic materials.
 Defined by the European Commission as ‘The value of products, materials and resources is maintained in the economy for as long as possible and the generation of waste is minimised’

 There are three main cost-effective reasons for organisations to make efforts in improving their waste position –